Skip to Main Content

 Trade Publications:

 Trade publications are often considered to fall between scholarly journals and popular magazines, and often focus on a particular industry.
-Articles are generally written by practitioners/specialists in the field and discuss industry trends, methods and techiques, benchmark information and relevant news.
+Articles are generally written by practitioners/specialists in the field and discuss industry trends, methods and techniques, benchmark information and relevant news.

 Popular Magazines: